website Skip to content

 Laundry Deterhent Sheet Fragrance Free

 If you have sensitive skin or are worried about laundry detergent allergies, there are some other options you can try besides regular detergents.
 One great choice is Lucent Globe detergent sheets.
 These sheets are made with natural ingredients and are free from allergens that can irritate your skin.
-They are pre-measured, so you always use the right amount and also eco-friendly, which means they are good for the environment.
+They are pre-measured, so you always use the right amount and also phosphate free, which means they are kinder for the environment compared to traditional detergents.

 Try Lucent Globe Detergent Sheets Here!